-Tyrannosaurus Rex is really the perfect video game baddie when you think about it.
-Its big, its ugly, it kills lots of things, its relentless, its recognised all over the world as the ultimate killer, and thus its really the perfect challenge for any hero to face.
+Tyrannosaurus Rex is really the perfect video game villain when you think about it.
+It’s big, ugly, kills lots of things, it’s relentless, it’s recognised all over the world as the ultimate killer.
+It’s really the perfect challenge for any hero to face.

-Really just like with film and television any Dinosaur video game has to have an appearance by a T-Rex at some point, whether that’s as the main villain or even a playable character it just simply has to appear.
-In non Dinosaur video games meanwhile again just like with non Dinosaur films and television series Tyrannosaurus is often the lone Dinosaur that will appear.
+Just as with film and television, any Dinosaur video game has to have an appearance by a T. rex at some point.
+In non Dinosaur video games meanwhile again just like with non Dinosaur films and television series Tyrannosaurus is often the lone Dinosaur that will be used.